Resources: Promising Practices

 Through Court Watch Programs

-CWM Executive Director Laurie Duker established Court Watch in Montgomery in an effort to increase domestic violence victim safety by improving the protection order process in the county courts.
+CWM Executive Director Laurie Duker established Court Watch in Montgomery County in an effort to increase domestic violence victim safety by improving the protective order process in the county courts.
 As a former victim advocate, Ms. Duker saw systemic problems that left victims vulnerable and failed to hold offenders accountable.
-CWM sought to identify key areas needing improvement in the protection order process using hard data and monitor descriptions of hearings.
+CWM sought to identify key areas needing improvement in the protective order process using hard data and monitoring of hearings.

 Several issues were identified in the initial monitoring.
 CWM found that few judges regularly offered a thorough introductory explanation of the protection order proceedings and the meaning of legal terms used.
 In addition, the introductory statements provided by the judges varied considerably in content.
 There was also a failure to provide translation of the introductory statements leaving parties who did not speak English without vital information.
 It became evident in observing court proceedings that pro se parties were not consistently obtaining a clear explanation of legal proceedings.
 Having observed the systemic problems and gaps firsthand, CWM staff compiled the data, developed findings and proposed recommendations after comparing local practices to those recommended as best domestic violence protective order practices by the National Council of Juvenile and Family Court Judges.
 Reports were distributed to court personnel and the judiciary as well as to press, community groups, county departments that handle domestic violence issues and elected officials.
 The individual names of judges were not used in public reports but were provided to the judges, who voiced interest in seeing their personal profiles.
 Many judges told the administrative judge that the report provided useful feedback, which is generally unavailable.